-We lease our corporate headquarters in Thousand Oaks, California, under a non-cancellable lease agreement for approximately 51,160 square feet of office space.
+We lease office space in Thousand Oaks, California, under a non-cancellable lease agreement for approximately 51,160 square feet of office space.
 The initial term of this lease expires in February 2026.
 The contractual obligations during the initial term are \$8.5 million in aggregate.
 We have the option to extend the lease for an additional period of five years after the initial term.
+We moved our headquarters to Atara Research Center (ARC), our existing office, lab, and warehouse space in Thousand Oaks, California.
+In March 2021, we entered into a lease agreement for the 33,659 square feet of office, lab and warehouse space at ARC.
+The initial 10.5-year term of this lease commenced in August 2021 and the contractual obligations during the initial term are \$21.0 million in aggregate.
+We have the option to extend this lease for two additional five-year periods after the initial term.